Reytgarr/backup-over-ssh/readme.md

 # Backup Over SSH

-This script allows you to perform backups over SSH to a remote server.
+This script allows you to perform backups over SSH from a remote server.
 Personally used to backup website from external web hosting.

 ## Installation